Protecting Your Property, Preserving Your Investments

 How much does commercial real estate insurance cost?

 There is no one-size-fits-all price for commercial real estate insurance.
-Premiums are based on the specific risk profile of each property and the coverage options you choose.
+Premiums are based on the specific risk profile of each property and the coverage options you choose—including building value, construction, and age; location; occupancy and tenants; coverage limits, deductibles, and add-ons; and loss history and risk management.
+The best way to understand your cost is to get a customized quote based on your building, tenants, and coverage goals.

 Do I need separate earthquake or flood insurance for my commercial property?